Xtarii/Csharp-Console-Game/README.md

-This is a small litle simple Console Game made with C#.
+This is a small little simple Console Game made with C#.